noahehall/theBookOfNoah/0current/hashicorp/terraform.md

   - can be just a single `main.tf` or split into multiple files
     - terraform loads all `.tf` files so it doesnt matter what you name them
   - each configuration must be in its own working directory

+### terraform modules

+- set of config files ina single directory
+- root module: the root directory containing the configuration files, and any child module directories
+- child modules
+  - terraform will only use the confg files from a single directory,
+  - however, using the `module {}` blocks in a configuration will cause terraform to use configuration in other directories

 ### terraform providers